baldmer/baldmer.github.io/_posts/2008-09-25-resizing-images-from-linux-command-line.md

 Unable to import PIL.Image; is the Python Imaging Library installed?
 ```

-Wooops !!, it doesn’t works.
-I have to install Imaging Library.
+Wooops !!, it doesn’t work.
+I have to install an Imaging Library.

 Prerequisites required.